 For information about controlling these pins as general-purpose I/O pins, see Chapter 6, "Parallel Input/Output."
-For information about how and when on-chip peripheral systems use these pins, refer to the appropriate chapter from Table 2-2.

 When an on-chip peripheral system is controlling a pin, data direction control bits still determine what is read from port data registers even though the peripheral module controls the pin direction by controlling the enable for the pin's output buffer.
 See the Chapter 6, "Parallel Input/Output" chapter for more details.